MadhukaD/CRSDWAN/README.md

 - **Actions** - In a Change Request process, there are four stages; Assigned, WIP (Work In Progress), Request Info and Completed.
 Users can update the CR progress by selecting the appropriate stage.
 - **Comments** - Users can add comments on a Change Request as well as view all the comments for that Change Request.
 - **Delete CR** - Admin users can delete CRs where CR progress = Completed.

+## User types
+There are two user types: **Admin users** and **Non-Admin users**

+- **Admin users** - These users have the admin privileges over the web application.
+>> Capeabilities - Can perform all the functionalities of the web app.

+- **Admin users** - These users have limited access over the web application.
+>> Capeabilities - Can perform basic functionalities of the web app (Export Data, Download & View files, View description, View the approval status, Select stages in Actions, Add & View comments).

+## Tool Stack
+To build this web application, I used HTML, CSS, Js, PHP and MYSQL.
+Used XAMPP server for the development and an Amazon EC2 for testing and deployment.

+## Screenshoots